Do Coffee Grounds Help Roses?

 That would be September to November in the Southern Hemisphere and March to May in The Northern.

-Rose bushes, for example, will go dormant for the winter months.
+Rose bushes go dormant for the winter months.
 So promoting growth at this time would be detrimental.

 It has also been observed that using spent coffee granules on and around seedlings and young plants can inhibit or stunt growth.
 Therefore it is best used for plants that are already established.